The very faint X-ray transient Swift J174610-290018 at the Galactic center: X-ray observations

 \subsection{\ep\ (EP)}

-{\it EP} detected the outburst of this source in late March 2024 during a performance verification (PV) observation of the GC, using the Follow-up X-ray Telescope (FXT) with an exposure time of $\sim$ 31.6 ks. {\it EP}-FXT comprises two co-aligned modules (FXT-A and FXT-B) in the 0.3-10 keV band, and the observation data of these two modules are processed using the FXT data analysis software (fxtsoftware v1.10).
+The \ep\ detected the outburst of this source in late March 2024 during a performance verification observation of the GC, using the Follow-up X-ray Telescope (FXT) with an exposure time of $\sim$ 31.6 ks.
+EP-FXT comprises two co-aligned modules (FXT-A and FXT-B) in the 0.3-10 keV band, and the observation data of these two modules are processed using the FXT data analysis software (fxtsoftware v1.10).

-\section{2024 Outburst}
+\section{2024 outburst}